sejori/super_cereal/README.md

 # Super Cereal 🥣

-**TL;DR:** Serialize and deserialize your data while keeping your lovely graph structure (even if its circular 🤯) and all of your lovely class methods too.
+**TL;DR:** Serialize/deserialize your data while keeping your lovely, circular graph structure and all of your lovely class methods too.

 ## But how?